root-project/root/README/ReleaseNotes/v608/index.md

 ## general

-* Remove many instance of new warnings issued by gcc 6.1
+* Remove many instances of new warnings issued by gcc 6.1
 * Significant update of the valgrind suppression file to hide intentional lack of delete of some entities at the end of the process.
 * Resolved several memory leaks.